Skip to content

 23. Indian Cuckoo

 It is usually seen perched on tree branches or swooping down on its prey.
 It is a solitary bird and usually breeds during the summer months.
-The Indian cuckoo is an important species in its range, helping to keep insect populations in check.
+The Indian cuckoo is an essential species in its range, helping to keep insect populations in check.

 KingdomAnimalia